These are the top 10 Mario games ranked

 Unlike typical Mario games, this is a 2D RPG game that features a few non-traditional RPG elements.
 Mario, along with his arsenal of unique partners, is on a journey to Rogue Town to find and, eventually, save Princess Peach.
 However, just like Rogue Town itself, not everything is as it seems.

 This game is just fantastic.
-It's a perfect balance of RPG wonder and platforming between the unique story-telling and the amazing gameplay mechanics.
+It's a perfect balance of RPG wonder and platforming as well as unique story-telling and amazing gameplay mechanics.
 It really leans into the fourth wall breaks too by utilizing Mario's "paper-ness" and giving players new and different ways to explore, solve puzzles, and fight enemies.
 Paired with a "chapter book meets play" style of telling the story, we are introduced to an unforgettable cast of characters with special abilities that help Mario uncover the mystery of the Thousand-Year Door.

 From start to finish, this game exceeds expectations as a sequel, and sadly, no game in the series following comes even close, though Paper Mario: The Origami King is a step in the right direction.
 Sadly, a game like this will likely never be seen again.
 But, if you have a GameCube, you can still boot-up this gem.